go-task/task/README.md

 * Or globally with `--silent` or `-s` flag

-If you want to supress stdout instead, just redirect a command to `/dev/null`:
+If you want to suppress stdout instead, just redirect a command to `/dev/null`:

 ```yml
 echo: